McKlay/MLops-Project-Handbook/README.md

 ![Visitors](https://visitor-badge.laobi.icu/badge?page_id=McKlay.MLops-Project-Handbook)

-# AI/ML Companion Site
+# AI/ML Companion Site 📘

-This repository contains two structured, book-style documentation projects combined into a single MkDocs-powered website.
-It is part of my personal AI/MLOps learning journey and job search portfolio.
+This repository hosts two structured, book-style documentation projects combined into a single, modular MkDocs-powered site.
+It serves as a comprehensive resource for developers, engineers, and researchers working at the intersection of AI, ML, and MLOps.

-**Books Included:**
+Whether you're building end-to-end AI applications or exploring deployment strategies, this companion site provides practical guidance and tooling insights grounded in real-world project experience.

+---

+## 📚 Included Books

-- `📘 Mastering AI/ML Projects on a Budget` – Practical guides on building and deploying ML projects using free-tier services and APIs.
+- `📘 Mastering AI/ML Projects on a Budget`
+  A hands-on guide to designing and deploying AI/ML applications using cost-effective workflows, open-source tools, and free-tier infrastructure such as Hugging Face Spaces, Railway, and Vercel.

-- `📘 AI/ML Project Toolkit` – Tool-by-tool breakdown of CI/CD, Docker, Gradio, FastAPI, and more.
+- `📘 AI/ML Project Toolkit`
+  A technical handbook detailing key development tools and deployment patterns, including CI/CD, Docker, FastAPI, Gradio, secret management, cloud hosting options, and production-readiness strategies.

 **Built With:**
 - MkDocs + Material Theme